Antaneetta01/Trust-Aware-Blockchain-P2P-Network-Security-Simulation/README.md

 ## 📌 Overview

-**TrustAware Blockchain P2P Network** is a Python-based simulation project that demonstrates how trust-aware mechanisms can be used to detect malicious behavior in blockchain-inspired peer-to-peer systems.
+**Trust-Aware Blockchain P2P Network** is a Python-based simulation project that demonstrates how trust-aware mechanisms can be used to detect malicious behavior in blockchain-inspired peer-to-peer systems.

 The project addresses network-layer security challenges in decentralized environments, particularly attacks targeting peer communication such as Sybil, collusion, and eclipse attacks.
 It models a blockchain-inspired peer-to-peer network at the networking layer—rather than full consensus implementation—where nodes exchange transactions, blocks, and gossip-based trust values.